3MFConsortium/spec_slice/slice.md

 </model>
 ```

-_Figure 1-2: Example of Slice Extension structure in core 3MF model – referencing slice data is separate model part:_
+_Figure 1-2: Example of Slice Extension structure in core 3MF model – referencing slice data is separate model part_

-_In this example, object id 2 is referenced from the single <build><item> element.
+In this example, object id 2 is referenced from the single /<build>/<item> element.
 The 3MF Core specification expressly states that each object must contain a mesh representation.
-The geometry of that mesh would be encoded within the <object><mesh> element.
+The geometry of that mesh would be encoded within the /<object>/<mesh> element.
 Object id 2 then references slicestack id 1.
-The <slicestack> element can either contain actual slice data or one or more <sliceref> elements to reference slice content from separate model parts within the 3MF container.
-See figure 1-3._
+The /<slicestack> element can either contain actual slice data or one or more /<sliceref> elements to reference slice content from separate model parts within the 3MF container.
+See figure 1-3.

 ![](3MF_Slice_Extension_Spec_v1.0_html_1e9401bd2c9d4cc1.gif)